CodingKoopa/yamdi/README.md

 These decisions were made because of how, ultimately, Docker does handle these things better and/or than a container-level mechanism can.
 To reiterate, if you're an end-user-ish person looking for a setup that just works with little finicking, then I would recommend the aforementioned setup.
 If you are someone that does care about the underlying code and security, then this might be a good setup.
 YAMDI is carefully designed to be secure, work in many different environments, and be customizeable.

 ## Usage
 In this sections, excerpts from both a Bash command line with Docker and a [Docker Compose](https://docs.docker.com/compose/overview/) `yml` configuration, with `version: "3.7"`.
+Reading through this manual is recommended, to take full advantage of what YAMDI has to offer.

 ### Server Type
 The type of server can be specified by setting the `SERVER_TYPE` environment variable.
 Currently supported values are `spigot` (default) and `paper`, case sensitive.